lyubomir-popov/baseline-nudge-generator/README.md

 - `fontSize: 2.5` = 2.5rem font size
 - `lineHeight: 5` = 5 × 0.5rem = 2.5rem line height
+- `spaceAfter: 4` = 4 × 0.5rem = 2rem space after element

+**Important**: The actual CSS `margin-bottom` will be calculated as `spaceAfter - nudgeTop` to ensure proper baseline alignment.
+For example, if the calculated nudge is 0.375rem, the margin-bottom becomes 2rem - 0.375rem = 1.625rem, so that the total spacing (padding-top + margin-bottom) aligns perfectly with the baseline grid.

 ## Generated Files